Liability insurance for business

-Products Liability: This is commonly provided as standard with Public Liability, the difference in indemnity limit is that the “per claim” and “per period of insurance” figure will be the same.
-We sometimes hear from small businesses, particularly in the retail trade, that they do not need the cover as they only handle the items, not manufacture nor alter them.
+This is commonly provided as standard with Public Liability.
+The difference in indemnity limit is that the “per claim” and “per period of insurance” figure will be the same.
+We sometimes hear from small businesses, particularly in the retail trade.
+That they do not need the cover as they only handle the items, not manufacture nor alter them.
 However, legally the retailer is the first port of call for someone with a complaint and, whilst the issue may ultimately end up with a manufacturer, such matters inevitably cost much time and potential legal cost.
 Every entity in the supply chain needs products liability insurance.

 Most insurers are reluctant to provide cover where goods are exported to some countries, especially USA & Canada and doing so without informing your insurer in advance may cause a claim to be rejected.

 A butcher makes burgers and sausages which are sold to wholesalers, supermarkets and hotels.
 A child broke a tooth on a piece of plastic that was in a burger, sold via a major retailer.
 Claim settled for £1,000 (gone are the days when a child could swap a tooth for sixpence).